Dear SaaStr: How Do VCs Deal With a Co-founder Split After a Disagreement?

-If you are an early-stage VC, you always back the CEO.
+If you are an early-stage VC, absent fraud, crime, or other truly existential issues … basically you always back the CEO.
 Or at least, almost always.
+There’s really not another choice in many cases, really.

-For an early-stage investor, a co-founder break-up is on the Top 5 Dramas.
+For an early-stage investor, a co-founder break-up is one of the Top 5 Dramas.
 It happens all the time, unfortunately.
 You try to avoid it.
 But it’s too common to not plan for.

 You can’t fix this as an investor.
-You can try to bring in a mediator (do this — it does help).
+You can try to help.
+You can help bring in a mediator (do this — it does help).
 You can try to get them to work out their issues (sometimes, if it’s not really a break-up, just drama, this can work).

 But after you try to help a bit, you have to just move on.
-The CEO usually is 50%-90% of an early-stage VC’s bet.
-You try to be supportive, and if possible, help recruit a VP or two to replace the departing founder.
-But unless the CEO did something unethical, or is a creep, or the other founder is stepping up as the new CEO (this can happen) … outside of those scenarios, the VCs basically have to back the CEO in this scenario.
+The thing is, the CEO usually is 50%-90% of an early-stage VC’s bet.
+You try to be supportive and, if possible, help recruit a VP or two to replace the departing founder.
+But unless the CEO did something unethical, or the other founder is stepping up as the new CEO (this can happen) … outside of those scenarios, the VCs basically have to back the CEO in this scenario.
+Who else is there, really?

 At an equity level, ideally, vesting deals with the situation.
 Sometimes, it doesn’t, and the departing co-founder owns “too much”.
 There isn’t much to be done.